-- PE will take place on Wednesday.
-All PE kits will be placed in children’s bags on Friday for washing over the weekend.
-Please ensure all items of clothing are clearly marked with your child’s name.
+- PE will take place on Friday mornings.
+Please bring PE kits in on Monday to insure a change of clothing is available for your child should any accidents occur.
+All PE kits will be taken home on Friday for washing over the weekend.
+Please ensure all items of clothing are clearly marked with your child’s name as to avoid any confusion during changing.

 - Reception children must wear an apron for dinner.
 All aprons will be sent home on a Friday for washing.